Tasneem Noorani

 Tasneem Noorani is a retired Pakistani civil servant who has served in BPS-22 grade as the Interior Secretary and Commerce Secretary of Pakistan.

 Education

 Tasneem attended Pakistan Air Force School Sargodha for high school from 1956 to 1960.
 He holds a master's degree in geology from University of the Punjab, Lahore where he studied from 1962 to 1966.
 After joining the civil service, he got a degree in finance from Iran Centre of Management Studies Tehran in 1979.

 Career

 From January 2001 to May 2004, Tasneem Noorani served as the Interior Secretary of Pakistan in Pervez Musharraf's regime.

 Noorani has also served as Commerce Secretary of Pakistan and Pakistan Secretary of Industries and Production.
-On deputation, he served as Charge de Affairs & Trade Commissioner, Pakistan Embassy - Singapore.
+On deputation, he served as Charge d'affaires & Trade Commissioner, Pakistan Embassy - Singapore.